Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 df = pd.read_parquet(data_p+file, columns=columns)

-print(df.shape)
-#(1348818, 29)

 df.info(memory_usage='deep')
 #memory usage: 1.6 GB
 ```

 #### Arrow Tables
 Once the files become large enough the memory footprint of DataFrames can become problematic.
 Arrow tables have a much smaller footprint and can handle basic filtering and merging operations.
-This allows you to read in a larger amounts of data (comared with DataFrames) and perform merge or filtering operations to a point where it's practical to use `pandas` or `dyplr` for more sophisticated manipulations.
+This allows you to read in a larger amounts of data (compared with DataFrames) and perform merge or filtering operations to a point where it's practical to then use `pandas` or `dyplr` for more sophisticated manipulations.

 While the pandas DataFrame above had a 6.4 GB memory footprint, the comparable arrow table only takes up 1.3 GB.